 Once Andres Segovia, the famous virtuoso Spanish classical guitarist, said "The guitar is the easiest instrument to play, and the hardest to play well".
 True story.
 Even if you're a complete beginner, you could memorize a pair of chord shapes, strum the strings a bit, and you can tell yourself that you're "playing the guitar".
 But you can't say anything about the notes that compose the chords you're playing, or how to introduce variations in what you're playing.
 In this series of articles on how the fretboard works, you'll learn all these things.

-I make you a promise: if you want to really understand how the fretboard works, and you are ready to commit yourself in studying and learning a bit of music theory and its relationship with the neck geometry, you'll be rewarded with the ability to play your guitar better and better.
+I make you a promise: if you want to really understand the guitar fretboard theory, and you are ready to commit yourself in studying and learning a bit of music theory and its relationship with the neck geometry, you'll be rewarded with the ability to play your guitar better and better.
 During your solos, you'll find automatically the notes that your mind and your heart suggest, without being trapped in rigid scale shapes.
 Long story made short, you'll play music, not guitar (if you ever felt yourself like prisoner of patterns, boxes and shapes, you know what I mean).

 Ok, now you have understood that, in order to become a complete musician, you need to learn the fretboard, but why it seems so difficult at first?
 Well, the main problem with your guitar neck is that, unlike the piano keyboard in which the frets are disposed horizontally one after the other, on the guitar there are different places in which to find the same note.